EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: EvoSort Algorithm

 \subsection{RunGATuning: GA Driver}

-At the heart of EvoSort is the GA driver, which automatically optimizes five key parameters.
+\raj{At the heart of EvoSort is the GA driver, which automatically optimizes three key parameters.
 Each candidate solution is represented as a vector:

 where each component controls a critical aspect of the sorting process.
-The GA starts with a population (typically 30 individuals) and iteratively improves the solutions through standard operations (selection, recombination, and mutation).
-The fitness of each candidate was measured by the wall-clock sorting time on a sample dataset.
+The GA starts with a population of 30 individuals and iteratively improves the solutions through standard operations (selection, recombination, and mutation) over 10 generations.
+The parameter bounds are defined as follows: $T_{\text{insertion}} \in [2, 2048]$ (with initial generation bounds $[2, 256]$), $A_{\text{code}} \in \{3, 4\}$ where 3 represents mergesort and 4 represents LSD radix sort, and $T_{\text{numpy}} \in [1000, 100000]$ (with initial generation bounds $[30000, 100000]$).
+The fitness of each candidate is measured by the wall-clock sorting time on a sample dataset.
 Mathematically, the fitness function is defined as

 and the GA seeks to minimize \( f(\mathbf{x}) \).
-The convergence of the GA is typically achieved in 10 to 12 generations, as evidenced by progressively tighter error bars in the average execution time \citep{Holland1975,Goldberg1989,Mitchell1996,Deb2002}.
+The GA uses uniform crossover with probability 0.7 and uniform mutation with probability 0.3, with elitism preserving the best individuals across generations.
+The convergence of the GA is typically achieved within 10 generations, as evidenced by progressively tighter convergence in the average execution time across generations \citep{Holland1975,Goldberg1989,Mitchell1996,Deb2002}.}

 Algorithm~\ref{alg:gaTuning} summarizes the GA driver routine.

 Next, we wanted to highlight the refined parallel merge sort, as evident in Algorithm~\ref{alg:refinedMergeSort}, and how it is different from a standard implementation.
 Traditional merge sort performs recursive division followed by merging, often leading to significant overhead due to deep recursion and non-parallel stages.
 In contrast, our version adopts a bottom-up strategy that begins with in-place insertion sort on small base chunks to exploit cache locality.
 These sorted chunks are then progressively merged in a parallel fashion, using fixed-size buffers and batch-wise coordination across threads.
 This not only minimizes memory allocations but also enables better thread scalability by reducing contention during merging.
 The combination of localized sorting and staged parallel merges results in a significantly more efficient and high-throughput variant tailored for modern multi-core architectures.